-In the first instance, the class teacher has a commitment to make appropriate provision for students' needs within their lessons, delivering Quality First Teaching by planning for individuals to make some advances from whatever point on their learning journey they have reached.
+In the first instance, the class teacher is the first response to students who have SEN/D. The class teachers have a commitment to make appropriate adaptations for students' needs within their lessons, delivering Quality First Teaching through the graduated approach cycle of assess, plan, do and review.

 Beyond that, the Learning Support team may arrange extra provision for students on the SEN Register (E or K).
 This will result in a Student Passport being written and circulated for those students who require extra intervention that can be delivered in class.
-These passports detail specific needs and strategies to support students in the classroom.
-For a very small number of students, this may involve support from a Teaching Assistant, and/or literacy/speech and language therapist, booster reading sessions, or other small group intervention.
+These passports detail strengths/interests, specific needs and strategies to support the student within the classroom.
+For a very small number of students, this may involve support from a Teaching Assistant, and/or literacy/speech and language therapist, booster reading sessions, and/or other small group intervention.
+For a very small number of students in KS3 they may be provided access to Nurture School which provides a small group setting for learning.

-Immediate short term support can be obtained by any student who is invited to attend Homework Club, which is open two afternoons a week after school and is staffed by members of the Learning Support team.
+Additional after school support can be obtained by any student who is invited to attend Homework Club, which is open three afternoons (Tuesday, Wednesday and Friday) a week after school and is staffed by members of the Learning Support team.

-The Learning Support team and Pastoral staff cooperate closely in supporting students who have social, emotional or mental health (SEMH) needs.
-The help of specialist outside agencies may also be called on in some cases.
-The school has its own Medical Centre and wellbeing services.
+The Learning Support team, Pastoral staff and the Wellbeing/Safeguarding team work closely together to support students who have social, emotional or mental health (SEMH) needs.
+The help of specialist outside agencies may also be called upon in some cases.
+The school has its own Medical Centre.

-We have found partnership with parents/carers to be a vital ingredient in our attempts both to identify learning needs and to support students with SEN/D (special educational needs and/or disability).
-Please do not hesitate to contact the team if you have any queries.
+We have found partnership with parents/carers to be an essential ingredient in our attempts both to identify learning needs and to support students with SEN/D (special educational needs and/or disability).
+Please do not hesitate to contact the team should you have any queries.